filipw/intro-to-qc-with-qsharp-book/README.md

 ### `BoolArrayAsBigInt` missing

-This was already [re-introduced](https://github.com/microsoft/qsharp/pull/1047) and will come in the next released.
+This was already [re-introduced](https://github.com/microsoft/qsharp/pull/1047) and will come in the next release.

 For now can be polyfilled: